aneeshdurg/AdventOfCode/2022/README.md

 Pretty cool.
 The type system is very neat, and totally not what I expected.
 For some reason, I thought Ada was C but fancier, but this is much much nicer than
 C. Some of it feels more verbose than necessary, but overall, I think it seems pretty usable.
-I'd definitely like to revisit Ada and try rwriting something more complex in the future.
+I'd definitely like to revisit Ada and try writing something more complex in the future.

 # Day 8 - x86_64